nxrighthere/ENet-CSharp/README.md

 #### Packet callbacks
 Provides per packet events.

 `PacketFreeCallback(Packet packet)` notifies when a packet is being destroyed.
+Indicates if a reliable packet was acknowledged.
 A reference to the delegate should be preserved from being garbage collected.

 #### Host callbacks
 Provides per host events.